ivuorinen/starred/README.md

 - [folke/lazy.nvim](https://github.com/folke/lazy.nvim) - 💤 A modern plugin manager for Neovim
 - [folke/tokyonight.nvim](https://github.com/folke/tokyonight.nvim) - 🏙  A clean, dark Neovim theme written in Lua, with support for lsp, treesitter and lots of plugins.
 Includes additional themes for Kitty, Alacritty, iTerm and Fish.
 - [folke/trouble.nvim](https://github.com/folke/trouble.nvim) - 🚦 A pretty diagnostics, references, telescope results, quickfix and location list to help you solve all the trouble your code is causing.
 - [folke/which-key.nvim](https://github.com/folke/which-key.nvim) - 💥   Create key bindings that stick.
-WhichKey is a lua plugin for Neovim 0.5 that displays a popup with possible keybindings of the command you started typing.
+WhichKey helps you remember your Neovim keymaps, by showing available keybindings in a popup as you type.
 - [folke/zen-mode.nvim](https://github.com/folke/zen-mode.nvim) - 🧘  Distraction-free coding for Neovim
 - [gbprod/cutlass.nvim](https://github.com/gbprod/cutlass.nvim) - Plugin that adds a 'cut' operation separate from 'delete'
 - [gbprod/yanky.nvim](https://github.com/gbprod/yanky.nvim) - Improved Yank and Put functionalities for Neovim